gmc-code/PC-app-development/docs/pizza_orders_tutorial/Lesson04.rst

 ==============================================================
-Pizza orders Lesson 4: Adding Radio Buttons and OptionMenu
+Pizza 4: Adding Radio Buttons and OptionMenu
 ==============================================================

 - **Objective**: Add radio buttons for selecting pizza sizes and the OptionMenu for quantity.